-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location

-- \$0 Copayment for in-network Medicare-covered primary care visits

-- \$0 Copayment for in-network Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.

-- Consultation, diagnosis, and treatment by a specialist

-- Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment

-- You have the option of getting some professional services through an in-person visit or by telehealth.
-If you choose to get one of the professional services by telehealth, you must use a network provider who offers the service by telehealth.

-- The professional services available through telehealth, include: PCP
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - You have the option of getting some professional services through an in-person visit or by telehealth.
+If you choose to get one of the professional services by telehealth, you must use a network provider who offers the service by telehealth. - The professional services available through telehealth, include: PCP Telehealth Services,

-Telehealth Services, Group Telehealth

-Mental Health Services, Group

-Telehealth Psychiatry Services, Group

-Telehealth Substance Abuse Services,

-Medical Urgent Care Telehealth

-Services, Individual Telehealth

-Mental Health Services, Individual

-Telehealth Psychiatry Services,

-Individual Telehealth Substance

-Abuse Services, Mental

-Health/Substance Abuse Urgent Care

-Telehealth Services, and Physician

-Specialist Telehealth Services

-\$0 Copayment for in-network Medicare-covered physician specialist visits and medical procedures.
+\$0 Copayment for innetwork Medicare-covered primary care visits